Don Costa: Career

-In the mid-1960s, Costa moved from New York City to Hollywood and formed DCP International through United Artists.
+In the mid-1960s, Costa moved from New York City to Hollywood and in 1964 formed DCP International through United Artists.
 His label revived the career of popular 1950s act Little Anthony and the Imperials.
 Working with producer Teddy Randazzo, Little Anthony had a fresh string of hits, including "Goin' Out of My Head" and "Hurt So Bad".
 In 1963, Costa discovered Trini Lopez working at PJ's, a Hollywood nightclub.
 Later in the decade, Sinatra again called on Costa to become his arranger, and Costa's work with Lawrence and Gormé abated.
 During this period, Sinatra scored one of his biggest hits, the Paul Anka adaptation of "My Way" (from the French "Comme d'habitude").
+UA Records acquired DCP International in 1966 and renamed the label Veep Records.

 Later years and death

 Costa was conducting for Sinatra in Las Vegas as well as arranging his records when Costa suffered a heart attack and required bypass surgery.
-After recovering, he started working with Mike Curb at MGM Records, producing and arranging material for the Osmond Brothers hits, as well as having a hand in Sammy Davis, Jr.'s "The Candy Man" (1972), "We Can Make it Together" by Steve & Eydie featuring the Osmonds (1972), and Petula Clark's cover of "My Guy" (1971).
+After recovering, he started working with Mike Curb at MGM Records, producing and arranging material for the Osmond Brothers, as well as having a hand in Sammy Davis Jr.'s "The Candy Man" (1972), "We Can Make it Together" by Steve & Eydie featuring the Osmonds (1972), and Petula Clark's cover of "My Guy" (1971).

 In 1980, Costa received his fourth Grammy nomination for orchestrating what became another signature song for Sinatra, "Theme from New York, New York".
-Costa then scored a hit in 1981 with his 10-year-old daughter Nikka, titled "Out Here on My Own".
+Costa then scored a hit in 1981 with his daughter Nikka, titled "Out Here on My Own".
 The two were planning a follow-up when Costa died of a heart attack on January 19, 1983, in New York.